qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 _Available as of v1.8_

-When using the [`scroll`](#scroll-points) API, it is possible to sort the results by the contents of a payload field.
-This is useful when you want to retrieve points in a specific order, for example, by a timestamp, for chronological order.
+When using the [`scroll`](#scroll-points) API, you can sort the results by a payload key.
+For example, you can retrieve points in chronological order if your payloads have a `"timestamp"` field, like it is shown in the following code:

-<aside role="status">Without an appropriate index, custom ordering would be a very expensive operation.
-For this reason, in Qdrant, it is a requirement to have an index capable of <a href=/documentation/concepts/indexing/#payload-index target="_blank">Range filtering conditions</a> on the field you want to `order_by`.
-Once the index is set up, these ordering operations can be really cheap.</aside>
+<aside role="status">Without an appropriate index, custom ordering would create costly queries.
+Qdrant therefore requires a payload index which supports <a href=/documentation/concepts/indexing/#payload-index target="_blank">Range filtering conditions</a> on the field used for <code>order_by</code></aside>

 ```http
 POST /collections/{collection_name}/points/scroll